StellarSand/Battery-Notifier/README.md

 # Battery-Notifier

-A script to display a notification when battery is
+A script to display notifications when battery is
 - at or below 20% (discharging) and when at or above 85% (charging) for battery optimization.
 - fully charged or below 10% (critical level).